IP camera configuration could be confusing to many. Anyone new to this field could have questions like:

 The answer is absolutely YES.

 P2P technology makes the IP camera configuration easy enough for even beginners.
-Moreover, P2P security cameras effectively save your trouble of fixing the IP address for stable remote viewing.
+Moreover, P2P security cameras (including both wireless cameras and wired PoE cameras) effectively save your trouble of fixing the IP address for stable remote viewing.

 So what is P2P?
 How to configure IP camera on Internet with P2P?